Double pulse all-optical coherent control of ultrafast spin-reorientation in antiferromagnetic rare-earth orthoferrite

 The idea of our experiment is to control the route with a pair of laser pulses and reveal how the final state depends on the time delay between the pulses in a pair.
-An expected scenario that we aim to verify is shown in Fig. \ref{fig:idea}(a).
+An expected scenario that we aim to verify is shown in Fig.\,\ref{fig:idea}(a).
 The first pulse acts as an ultrafast heater and a pulse of opto-magnetic field.
-Hence, it launches a low-amplitude spin precession and, simultaneously, causes transient changes of thermodynamic equilibrium.
-Using a properly timed second pulse, which also acts as an ultrafast heater and an ultrashort pulse of the opto-magnetic field, one can push the spin system either to the state with the magnetization "up" or to the state with the magnetization "down".
+Hence, it launches a low-amplitude spin precession and simultaneously causes transient changes in thermodynamic equilibrium.
+Using a properly timed second pulse, which also acts as an ultrafast heater and an ultrashort pulse of the opto-magnetic field, one can push the spin system either to the state with the magnetization "up" or "down".